weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 It is up to the authorization module to decide which permissions anonymous users have.
-By disabling anonymous access all together, any request without an allowed authentication scheme, will return `401 Unauthorized`.
+By disabling anonymous access all together, any request without an allowed authentication scheme will return `401 Unauthorized`.

 ### Configuration